mbg-unsw/curemodel/README.md

-# Method of the month: The Newey-West estimator and interrupted time series
+# Method of the month: Cure models for medicine persistence
-A ten-minute rough-and-ready talk introducing the Newey-West heteroskedasticity- and autocorrelation-robust estimator for a non-technical audience and assessing how useful it is for interrupted time series analysis of health policy interventions.
+A ten-minute talk introducing cure survival models, inspired by "Applying mixture cure survival modeling to medication persistence analysis" by Cai, Love, Yunusa & Reeder (2022) https://doi.org/10.1002/pds.5441

-Delivered to the Medicines Policy Research Unit monthly Work In Progress meeting on 20 May 2021.
+Delivered to the Medicines Policy Research Unit monthly Work In Progress meeting on 19 May 2022.

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]